microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-01.md

 The overall goal of this hackathon is to take data from 2 different data sources and combine them into consolidated tables so that the business user(s) consuming this data do not realize that it originated from different data sets

 We will use the AdventureWorksLT and WideWorldImporters SQL databases for our source data.
-Do not bring in everything.
-Just choose to only bring in either the __Customer__ or __Sales Order__ data.

-**HINT:** _Customers have addresses and Sales Orders have header, detail and product associated with them.
-Both have their own complexities, so one is not easier than the other.
-See the graphic below for reference._

 ## Description